Choosing a Payment Processor

 This guide assumes you're running a standard retail or e-commerce business.
 It doesn't fully apply if:

-- You're high-risk (CBD, adult, gambling, firearms): Most all-in-one providers will reject you.
+- You're high-risk (CBD, adult content, gambling, firearms, cryptocurrency): Most all-in-one providers will reject you.
 You need a specialized high-risk processor.
+If you've been rejected, search for "high-risk payment processor" or see our guide on buying payments.

 - You're a marketplace: Splitting payments between sellers requires specific features (Stripe Connect, PayPal for Marketplaces).